Available bsim boards

 The HW models command line arguments: The HW models will expose which arguments they need to have processed, but the bsim board as actual integrating program ensures they are handled.

-Test (bs_tests) control: To select a test, print which are available, and pass arguments to the tests themselves.
+Test (bs_tests) control: To select a test for each embedded CPU, print which are available, and pass arguments to the tests themselves.

 Command line argument parsing is handled by using the bs_cmd_line component from Babblesim’s base/libUtilv1 library.
 And basic arguments definitions that comply with the expected convention are provided in bs_cmd_line_typical.h.